 Clinical Trials, CRISPR, and Big Data

 FRAXA’s mission is to find effective treatments and ultimately a cure for fragile X by accelerating the pace of research.
-We can think of this like a major highway construction project: we aim to speed the flow of traffic (research) by eliminating bottlenecks along the route.
+As in building a highway, we aim to speed the flow of traffic (research),eliminating bottlenecks along the route.
 Even the most complex processes have obvious choke-points that limit flow through the system.
 If these bottlenecks can be relieved, everything moves a lot faster.

-In our early years, little was known about the causes and effects of fragile X. So we funded basic research.
-The field was the province of molecular biologists and geneticists.
-So we recruited neuroscientists.
-FRAXA's booth each year at the enormous (30,000 scientists!)
-Society for Neuroscience conference, combined with FRAXA Investigators Meetings and Gordon Research Conferences, attracted much new talent to the field.
-Fragile X is a hot topic in neuroscience today, and thousands of scientists around the world are studying topics related to fragile X. Basic fragile X research is no longer a bottleneck, and so it is now a lower funding priority.
+In our early years, when little was known about the causes and effects of fragile X, we funded basic research.
+The field was the province of molecular biologists and geneticists, so we recruited neuroscientists.
+FRAXA’s booth each year at the enormous (30,000 scientists!)
+Society for Neuroscience conference, combined with FRAXA Investigators Meetings and Gordon Research Conferences, attracted new talent to the field.
+Fragile X is a hot topic in neuroscience today, and thousands of scientists around the world are tackling topics related to fragile X. Basic fragile X research is no longer a bottleneck, and so it is now a lower funding priority.

 Other past bottlenecks, such as difficulties obtaining animal models and antibodies, have been resolved by targeted resource grants like the FRAXA Mutant Mouse Resource at Baylor College of Medicine, which distributes mice to scientists worldwide.
 These grants have ignited an explosion in translational research in fragile X, leading to many promising therapeutic strategies now being investigated.

-The main log jam then moved further down the road to the preclinical stage of the development process.
-So FRAXA developed standardized methods to validate promising new drugs, with much higher throughput and vastly greater efficiency, like the fragile X drug validation initiative (FRAX-DVI) in Chile and Argentina.
+The main choke point then moved further down the road to the preclinical studies.
+So FRAXA developed standardized methods to validate promising new drugs, with higher throughput and vastly greater efficiency, like the fragile X drug validation initiative (FRAX-DVI) in Chile and Argentina.